Cyst Removal in Manhattan: Epidermoid, Sebaceous & Pilar Cysts

 Epidermoid Cysts

-Epidermoid cysts are one of the most common types of benign skin cysts.
-They form when skin cells multiply under the surface rather than shedding normally.
-These slow-growing cysts are typically found on the face, neck, or back and may have a visible central opening.
-They can become inflamed or infected, requiring cyst drainage or surgical removal.
+Epidermoid cysts are one of the most common benign skin cysts, forming when skin cells multiply beneath the surface rather than shedding normally.
+They are slow-growing and typically found on the face, neck, or back, often with a visible central opening.
+When inflamed or infected, they may require cyst drainage or surgical excision to prevent recurrence.

 Pilar Cysts (Trichilemmal Cysts)